Michael S. Tick

 Syracuse, NY 13244-1010

 As dean of VPA, Tick has brought the college a balanced budget for three consecutive years and eliminated its accumulated deficit.
-Under his leadership, the college renovated its Office of Student Success to support expanded services for students, including additional professional academic advisors and new career coaches, and it established the Department of Creative Arts Therapy, which will offer a master of science degree in art therapy.
+Under his leadership, the college renovated its Office of Academic and Career Advising to support expanded services for students, including additional professional academic advisors and new career coaches, and it established the Department of Creative Arts Therapy, which will offer a master of science degree in art therapy.
 In 2021, he expanded VPA’s footprint in Los Angeles by hiring the college's founding visual and performing arts program director.
 He also oversaw the creation of VPA’s first facilities master plan and engaged an architectural firm to conduct a feasibility study to create a performing arts corridor and visual arts corridor at the University.
 In collaboration with the University’s Institute for Veterans and Military Families, he is overseeing a feasibility study to establish graduate online programs in art and music therapies.
 These programs would be part of a new Department of Creative Arts Therapies.

 At UK, Tick oversaw the Departments of Arts Administration and Theatre and Dance, the Schools of Art and Visual Studies and Music, the Singletary Center for the Arts, and the UK Art Museum.
 During his tenure more than $30 million in capital projects were realized, including a new home for the School of Art and Visual Studies and a Creative Arts Living Learning Community, the centerpiece of a 900-bed residential hall that opened in 2016.